robstave/angular2-training/session-three/page1.md

   update src\app\app.module.ts

-Cut the listing html from the app template into chicken-list.component.html
+Cut the list template code from the app template and paste into the chicken-list.component.html

 ```html
     <div class="row">